-Ryan manages the educational programmes and course development at Objectifs.
-In addition to managing outreach workshops with schools and corporates, Ryan has also led projects such as Picture My World (working with participants recovering from mental illness to use photography as visual therapy).
+Ryan manages the educational programmes and projects at Objectifs.
+Ryan has led Objectifs outreach collaborations, such as Picture My World (working with participants recovering from mental illness to use photography as visual therapy) and Singapore Street Scenes with the People’s Association.
 He previously worked in marketing and arts administration at The Arts House and The Substation where he gained experience in venue management and working with corporate clients.
 Ryan holds a Masters in Guidance & Counselling from James Cook University.
 He is a trained counsellor who has also conducted therapy sessions with children to help them express their emotional needs using creative methods.

-Chelsea manages marketing and partnerships at Objectifs.
-A communications professional with a focus on the arts and nonprofit sectors, her experience ranges from managing media relations to conceiving marketing strategy.
-Most recently, she was the Marketing Manager at The Substation from 2012 to 2015, where she led communications and marketing for its events and programmes, and edited its quarterly publication, ISSUE.
-She is an avid reader, theatregoer, film-watcher, and gallery visitor.
+Chelsea manages projects at Objectifs, including programming for Stories That Matter, Objectifs’ annual documentary programme, and running its artist residency programme.
+She also leads communications and marketing for the centre.
+Most recently, she was the Marketing Manager at The Substation from 2012 to 2015, where she managed its communications and marketing, and edited its quarterly publication, ISSUE.
 Chelsea graduated from the University of Western Australia with a B.A.(Hons) in Literature and Political Science.